Skip to main content

 Do you need to wash walls before painting?
 The honest truth

-What you need to know before you paint your walls
+What you need to know before starting your painting project

-While there are many mistakes that can be made during a DIY painting project, one question many homeowners have is whether they really need to wash walls before painting.
+While many mistakes can be made during a DIY painting project, one question many homeowners ask is whether they really need to wash walls before painting.
 It’s a cumbersome task, so is it really necessary?
 The answer is yes.
-Having a clean, dry wall before slapping down that paint can prevent all sorts of cosmetic and even health issues down the road.
-Of course, there are some rooms in your house that need more thorough cleaning than others.
+Having a clean, dry wall before slapping down that primer and paint can prevent all sorts of cosmetic and even health issues down the road.

+Of course, there are some rooms in your house that need a more thorough cleaning than others.
 If you’re ready to paint, here’s how you should wash your walls first.

-Related Videos
+Recommended Videos

 Really?
 Do you need to wash walls before painting?

-Different paint manufacturers offer different advice on this particular topic.
-PPG says you should “wipe walls clean of dust and dirt,” while Sherwin-Williams, for example, offers more detailed advice: “Washing your walls and trim will remove grime, cobwebs, dust, and stains that can prevent your paint from adhering.
+“Washing your walls and trim will remove grime, cobwebs, dust, and stains that can prevent your paint from adhering.
 Use a mixture of lukewarm water and mild soap, gently rubbing in a circular motion.
 Rinse your walls using a slightly damp cellulose sponge.”

 It can be tempting to skip this step and head straight for the paint rollers, but failing to wash your walls before painting may later lead to big headaches.
 If dirt, grime, or dust are left on the wall and painted over, the result could be issues like mold, mildew, or even blistering paint that will require you to start the project again or even call in a professional to treat and repair the wall.
 Skip the hassles that skipping this step will cause, and be sure to wash your walls before painting.